Arquímedes Puccio: Sentencing and liberation

-Puccio never admitted any participation in the crimes and he always preached he was a patriot, and he used to victimize saying he was a political prisoner.
+Puccio never admitted any participation in the crimes but always claimed to be a patriot and the victim of political persecution.

 In December 1985 Puccio was sentenced to life imprisonment.
 During that period he converted to Envangelicalism and finished the coursework towards a law degree.

 In April 2008, he received conditional liberty, after being imprisoned for 23 years and 8 months, due to the approval of the 2x1 law.
 Arquímedes Puccio was taken to the Instituto Correccional Abierto de General Pico La Pampa, after having his house arrest revoked, as he had infringed its conditions.
 There, in General Pico he obtained a new parole, so he continued to live there, where he worked as a lawyer, after obtaining a law degree in La Pampa.
 Shortly after, he moved to an evangelical priest house and after cohabiting with a younger woman, he moved to a retirement center, where spent his last years.

 Final years and death

-Arquímedes Puccio died on 4 May 2013 in General Pico at age 83 due to a complications from a stroke after breaking up with his couple with whom shared a same living.
-Nobody claimed his corpse and he is buried along with another man who died 30 years previous to his death on a rusty.
+Arquímedes Puccio died on 4 May 2013 in General Pico at age 83 due to a complications from a stroke.
+He is buried in a common grave.